reputage/bluepea/docs/reference/api.md

 ## Reading a *Message* from One *Agent* to Another

-The Indigo service creates a dedicated message queue for each sender at each recipient.
+The Indigo service creates a dedicated message queue (dropbox or inbox) for each recipient Agent DID.
+In order to prevent collisions due to different senders using the same message uid, the full database key includes the sender's DID in addition to the message UID.

 The request is made by sending an HTTP Get to ```/agent/{did}/drop?from={did}&uid={muid}``` with the path parameter that is the DID of the recepient of a message.
 This value needs to be URL encoded.
 The request also has two query parameters.
 One with *tag* *from* query parameter whose value is the sender DID.
 This value needs to be URL encoded.
 The other with *tag* uid whose value is the unique message ID of the message.
 Other variants of the request will allow querying the first last or all of the messages to a given receipient as well as all messages from a given sender to a given recepient.

 A successful request will return status code 200.
 An unsuccessful request will return an error status code such as 404 Not Found.